-Over the period 1980 to 1995, the cohort born between 1915 and 1929 aged from being 51 to 66 to being 66 to 81.
+51 to 66 to being 66 to 81.
 Although most households in this age bracket had a member in the paid labour force in 1980, almost all had retired by 1995.
 As earnings were replaced by pensions, the money incomes of most deciles of the income distribution in all countries fell.
 However, the structure of the income support system for the elderly matters a great deal.
 In some countries (especially Canada) the presence of a floor to old age security benefits which is higher than social assistance for the non-elderly has meant that the poorest decile are actually better off in their retirement years than in their working years.

-Countries differ in the extent to which the old age security system emphasizes earnings-related pensions over flat rate, needs-based benefits.
-In the United States, there are broadly similar declines in the income of all but the poorest and richest deciles, as the Social Security system replicates for the pensions of the retired much of the inequality in earnings that they experienced as workers.
+Countries differ in the extent to which the old age security system emphasizes earnings related pensions over flat rate, needs based benefits.
+In the United States, there are broadly similar declines in the income of all but the poorest and richest deciles, as the Social Security system replicates for the pensions of the retired much of the inequality in earnings which they experienced as workers.
 This tendency is less marked in other countries.
-In both Canada and the United Kingdom the bottom quintile was better off in retirement than during their working years.
-Despite much media comment in the United States on the affluence of the elderly, it is notable that the decline in income of the cohort moving into retirement is significantly larger in the United States than it is for most other countries.
+In both Canada and the UK the bottom quintile was better off in retirement than during their working years.
+Despite much media comment in the United States on the affluence of the elderly, it is notable that the decline in income of the cohort moving into retirement is significantly larger in the USA than it is for most other countries.

 Figures 6 and 7 present the income distribution of the pre-retirement and retirement cohorts.
-In these figures, the average equivalent income (after-tax, after-transfer) of each decile of individuals in the income distribution is expressed relative to the poverty line for a single person.
-Figure 6 uses the relative concept that the poverty line is one-half the median equivalent income of all persons, while Figure 7 adopts the absolute poverty line methodology of the U.S. Social Security Administration (converted to national currencies using the OECD purchasing power parity calculations).
+In these figures, the average equivalent income (after tax, after transfer) of each decile of individuals in the income distribution is expressed relative to the poverty line for a single person.
+Figure 6 uses the relative concept that the poverty line is one half the median equivalent income of all persons, while Figure 7 adopts the absolute poverty line methodology of the US Social Security Administration (converted to national currencies using the OECD purchasing power parity calculations).